anthonws/Emby-Scripts/README.md

-## Emby-Scripts
+## Misc-Scripts
-Assorted Emby scripts that make my life easier and eventually can make yours too
+Assorted scripts that made my life easier and eventually can make yours too

 ## License